Lydgate Beach Park

 Wailua Kayak & Canoe

-Located at the boat ramp on the north bank, this outfit is very convenient for individual rentals (no need to transport the kayak).
-Tour...
+Located at the boat ramp on the north bank of the Wailua River, this outfit is very convenient for individual rentals (no need to...